nicolaei/master/docs/thesis/source/04_strategies_and_methods.md

 In addition to this, most 2.4 GHz Wi-Fi deployments only operate on the three non-overlapping channels; 1, 6 and 11.

-Seeing that our main goal is to find access points that are neighbouring the current access point, it's possible that we can find many of these while scanning fewer channels.
+Seeing that our main goal is to find access points that are in proximity to the current access point, it's possible that we can find many of these while scanning fewer channels.
 This could give a huge boost in speed if successful.